Skip to main content

 Akul Gupta

-Co-Founder & CTO of MindFort.
-AI researcher focusing on LLMs in cybersecurity.
+Co-Founder & CTO AI researcher focusing on LLMs in cybersecurity.
 Red-teamed models for OpenAI and Anthropic as part of their safety programs.
 Published multiple conference papers.
 M.S.
 Computer Science, UIUC.

 24/7